albertz/commandergenius/readme.txt

-Commander Genius (only data files for shareware version available for free) OpenJazz (only data files for shareware version available for free) OpenLieroX (will be damn hard to do, I wrote the code partially) AdvanceMAME (they already have their own port, yet it's unfinished) Widelands (http://wl.widelands.org/)
+Commander Genius (only data files for shareware version available for free) OpenJazz (only data files for shareware version available for free) OpenLieroX (will be damn hard to do, I wrote the code partially) ScummVM (they already have their own port, yet it's unfinished) Widelands (http://wl.widelands.org/)

 License information